Barry Cannon

 Barry Cannon is an Irish academic specialising development and democratisation who is from County Donegal, Ireland.
-Focusing on politics in Latin America, democracy and far-right politics, he currently serves as a lecturer and assistant professor at Maynooth University.
+Focusing on politics in Latin America, democracy and far-right politics, he currently serves as a senior lecturer and associate professor at Maynooth University.
 He has been featured in multiple media outlets, including BBC World Service, The Irish Times and RTÉ.

 Education

 In 1985, Cannon earned his Bachelor of Arts in English and history from the University College Dublin.
 For the next 15 years, Cannon travelled to England, Spain and Peru, working in local government, English teaching and development.
 In 1995, while in London, Cannon obtained his Master of Science in sociology.
 In 2000, he returned to Ireland to earn his PhD from the Dublin City University, studying Latin American populism under Peadar Kirby.
 While spending eight months in Peru and Venezuela studying for his PhD, Cannon witnessed the 2002 Venezuelan coup d'état attempt and in 2004, he completed his PhD at Dublin City University.